 Figure 2: Data loading proceeds through several layers, each contributing a step towards harmonizing discrepancies among raw data representations provided by the different data sources.
 Raw data tables are represented by ricu as src\tbl objects which can be queried using load\src().
-Absolute time-stamps in the returned data.table are converted to times relative to admission (in minutes) by load\difftime() and finally, load\id()/load\ts()/load\win() ensure a given ID system and time interval.
+Absolute time-stamps in the returned data.table are converted to times relative to admission (in minutes) by load\difftime() and finally, load\id()/load\ts()/ load\win() ensure a given ID system and time interval.

-be used for NSE of data-expressions against on-disk, tabular data.
+The lowest level of data access is direct subsetting of src\tbl objects as shown at the start of Section 5.
+As src\tbl inherits from prt, the subset() implementation provided by prt can be used for NSE of data-expressions against on-disk, tabular data.
 Building on that, several S3 generic functions successively homogenize data representations as visualized in Figure 2.

-The most basic layer in data loading is provided by the S3 generic function load\src(), which provides a string-based interface to the cols argument of subset() while forwarding the unevaluated expression passed as rows (see edge $a \to b$ in Figure 2).
+The most basic layer in data loading is provided by the S3 generic function load\src(), which provides a string-based interface to the cols argument of subset() while forwarding the unevaluated expression passed as rows (see edge $a \rightarrow b$ in Figure 2).